johnqi2/ad/README.md

 3. Automated tests to demostrate corrects.
 4. How fast you made end-to-end execution ?
    * about 300ms.
 See below Run the App in PROD mode for result.
+   * For best performance and meet the requirements, first load publisher asynchronosly, then load demographics and country in parallel asynchronosly.
+Finally merge the 3 data sources.
    * using time curl command to get a end-to-end performance.
 See below section.

 5. Ensure can hanlde average 50 requests/second over a period of time.